zj11223344/Tactics-Remix/README.md

 Large overhaul for the original Crypt King fight within the Graveyard district.
 I have overhauled the fight mechanics to make it even more challenging than the original Tactics version.

+#### Morpheus562's Improved Drizzt (BGEE - In Progress)

+This makes the BGEE version of Drizzt more formidable.
+If he goes hostile, he will prioritize attack the player instead of the gnolls.

 #### More encounters will be added.

 ## Special Thanks